AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Experiments

-\paragraph{Fully self-supervised methods.} We evalaute our method against fully self-supervised approaches that also do not require any manually labeled annotations.
-SimpleOcc~\cite{harley2023simple} and OccNeRF~\cite{zhang2023occnerf} adopt the dense sampling and volume rendering of NeRF for self-supervised training.
-However, they lack awareness of scene geometry, facing challenges in complex driving scenes with intricate structures and various occlusions. \ourmethod{} performs well against LangOcc~\cite{boeder2024langocc} and VEON~\cite{zheng2025veon}, which are specifically designed for open-vocabulary occupancy estimation in surrounding-view scenes.
-In addition, \ourmethod{} improves the performance of our baseline method GaussianOcc~\cite{gan2024gaussianocc} by $19.00$ in terms of mIoU.
+\paragraph{Compared with self-supervised methods.} Self-supervised methods enable occupancy estimation from image features without relying on manual annotations.
+For a fair comparison, we extend existing self-supervised approaches by incorporating image sequences as historical frames and performing multi-frame feature aggregation.
+We further perform temporal fusion of the above outputs in the global coordinate system.
+As shown in Table~\ref{table:occ3d-nusc}, using pure visual input, our method outperforms GaussianOcc~\cite{wan2024gaussianocc}, which utilizes vanilla GS as an intermediate representation. \ourmethod{} also performs well against LangOcc~\cite{boeder2024langocc} and VEON~\cite{zheng2025veon}, which are specifically designed for open-vocabulary occupancy estimation in surrounding-view scenes.
 While the aforementioned approaches do not require additional supervision, they struggle with efficiently modeling semantic geometry and neglect dynamic objects, leading to performance degradation.

-\paragraph{Qualitative results.} As shown in Figure~\ref{figure:compare}, the occupancy estimated by \ourmethod{} excels in scene completeness, consistency, and dynamic object handling, achieving results comparable to manually labeled GT.
-Furthermore, \ourmethod{} performs robustly in extreme weather conditions (\eg, rain, fog, \etc).
-As illustrated in Figure~\ref{figure:compare}, in areas where ground truth is missing due to rain, \ourmethod{} successfully reconstructs both the geometry and semantics of the road surface.
+\paragraph{Qualitative results.} Figure~\ref{figure:compare} and~\ref{fig:day} show that our method excels in semantic occupancy annotation, showcasing superior scene completeness, consistency, and dynamic object handling, even without the use of LiDAR.
+In extreme weather conditions (e.g., rain and nighttime), our method maintains robust performance, achieving annotation results comparable to or even surpassing manually labeled ground truth.
+For instance, in areas where ground truth is missing due to rain, \ourmethod{} successfully reconstructs both the geometry and semantics of the road surface.